 Clinical Research Division, Fred Hutch

-Dr. Mary Flowers leads a team at Fred Hutch and its clinical-care partner, Seattle Cancer Care Alliance, that supports bone marrow and stem cell transplant survivors long after they finish initial treatment.
-She is a world-renowned expert in the study and treatment of chronic graft-vs-host disease, or cGVHD, a complication of transplantation in which the donated stem cells attack the recipient's healthy tissues.
-As director of the world-class post-transplant Adult Clinical Care Long-Term Follow-Up Program, known as the LTFU, Dr. Flowers and colleagues help transplant survivors and their primary care physicians manage post-treatment complications as patients recover and resume their lives.
-The LTFU also serves as a model for the training of transplant physicians, as does the Fred Hutch chronic GVHD training program, which attracts hematology/oncology fellows and visiting physicians from transplant programs across the U.S. and in more than 12 countries.
+Dr. Mary Flowers is a world-renowned expert in the study and treatment of chronic graft-vs-host disease, or cGVHD, a complication of transplantation in which the donated stem cells attack the recipient's healthy tissues.
+Dr. Flowers helps transplant survivors and their primary care physicians manage post-treatment complications as patients recover and resume their lives.
 In addition to her GVHD research, Dr. Flowers studies the effectiveness of using donated lymphocytes, a type of immune cell, to treat recurrent malignancies after transplantation with donated cells.

 Management of chronic GVHD and other late effects of hematopoietic cell transplantation.